Loading NuWatt Energy...

 For more details on C-PACE program mechanics, eligibility, and the application process, see our comprehensive C-PACE guide for CT commercial solar.
 To model the full IRR including C-PACE financing costs, use our CT commercial solar IRR calculator.

 Here are representative MACRS + ITC calculations for three common Connecticut commercial solar system sizes.
-All calculations assume 30% base ITC, 20% bonus depreciation (2026), and C-corp entity at 28.5% combined rate.
+All calculations assume 30% base ITC, 100% first-year bonus depreciation, and C-corp entity at 28.5% combined rate.
 Annual production assumes 1,175 kWh/kW/year — the CT average.

 Installed cost: $112,500